Find a job

 Work culture

 Norway strives for a good work-life balance for its people.
 Norway is among the top countries in the world when it comes to work-life balance, gender equality and the use of trade unions.
-For a more thorough description of each topic, please have a look at the following link that takes you to Oslo’s website for expats, Welcome to Oslo.
-It sums up the work culture in Norway very well.

 Safety and health is very important in the work culture.
 It is regulated by laws and restrictions.
 Read more about it here at arbeidstilsynet.no.